 All things considered, this is a fantastically versatile capture card.
 It can record just about any console from the last 20 years and doesn’t even have to be connected to a PC to do so, as long as you have a spare SD card lying around.
 The built-in software is simple enough and provides a decent level of functionality, plus the ability to capture 1080p 60fps footage is always an advantage.
 Although it costs a little more, the addition of VGA and DVI inputs make it an invaluable tool and one which would make many content creators very happy indeed.

-Blackmagic Design Intensity Pro 4K – Best 4K Capture Card
+Blackmagic Design Intensity Pro 4K – Affordable 4K Capture Card

 You can tell something is different about this card just by looking at it.
 Unlike the others, it plugs directly into your computer’s PCIe socket (a PCIe 2.0 socket or greater is required), allowing it to maximise its speed at the cost of portability.
 The result is a high-end card that moves around 50Mbps, which is not something to take lightly.

-Also unlike the other capture cards we’ve seen so far, this one is capable of recording in 4K resolution – let your viewers take in those crisp colours and level of detail that lower resolutions just can’t compare with and they’ll keep coming back.
+Also unlike the other capture cards we’ve seen so far, this one is capable of recording in 4K resolution – let your viewers take in those crisp colors and level of detail that lower resolutions just can’t compare with and they’ll keep coming back.
 All lower resolutions are recorded at 60 frames per second, but at 4K, you’re limited to 30fps, which is pretty standard – there’s a lot more information to be processed, after all.
-As technology advances, we’ll start seeing 4K, 60fps cards, but for right now, this is the best we can get.

 It’s not just Windows that is supported, either: this card also works on Mac and Linux systems, and as a result has a much wider target audience than any of the other cards we’ve reviewed today.
 This also means that if you have two different systems, it’s possible to switch the card between them regardless of OS for maximum versatility.
 Linux users will be particularly pleased about this since it’s actually fairly difficult to find a decent capture card with Linux support.